Pay Transparency Laws:

 Connecticut’s law requires employers to provide salary range information to applicants by the time they extend an offer of compensation — even if the applicant did not request it.

-In Nevada, employers must disclose the salary range to applicants who have completed an interview for the position.
+In Nevada, employers must disclose a salary range to applicants who have completed an interview for the position.

 In Washington, salary range information must be provided to employees changing roles if requested.
-But the state also recently passed a law that requires salary ranges to be included in job postings.
+In addition, the state also recently passed a law that requires salary ranges to be included in job postings.
 (See more below.)

 Another compliance concern for hiring practices involves so-called ban the box laws.
 Generally, these laws bar employers from asking about an applicant’s criminal history until a later point during the application or hiring process.